Are Sugar Alcohols Keto?

 What Are The Best And Worst Sweeteners To Use On A Keto Diet?

-If you’re going to use a sweetener to help you manage your sugar cravings, or if you just want your keto desserts to taste right, I recommend Erythritol or Stevia.
+If you’re going to use a sweetener to help you manage your sugar cravings, or if you just want your keto desserts to taste right, I recommend Erythritol, Stevia, or Allulose.

 Erythritol causes less digestive issues than other sugar alcohols and it’s easy to use in baked Keto recipes.
 (I like this brand.)